On this page you will find details of the following:

 These priorities are supported by an action plan.

-The SH&RSS and action plan can be found below, together with a copy of the supporting Needs Assessments and Equalities Impact Assessment.
+The Somerset Homelessness and Rough Sleeper Strategy and action plan can be found below, together with a copy of the supporting Needs Assessments and Equalities Impact Assessment.

-- Somerset Homelessness & Rough Sleeper Needs Assessment 2019
+- Somerset Homelessness and Rough Sleeper Needs Assessment 2019

 - Joint EIA Homelessness-Rough Sleeper Dec 2019